How to Change the Mac Address in macOS

 Find Your Mac Address

-First, you’ll need to find the Mac address associated with your network card installed on your Mac computer.
+First, you’ll need to find the Mac address associated with the network card installed on your Mac computer.
 There are multiple ways to find your Mac’s MAC address, but we’ll show you the easiest ones.
-Do keep in mind that you may want to take note of your assigned MAC address if you need it.
+Do remember that you may want to take note of your assigned MAC address if you need it.

 Here’s how to find your Mac address on a macOS device: